-In October 2018, the Company entered into a Collaboration and License Agreement ("Sanofi Collaboration Agreement") with Genzyme Corporation, a wholly owned subsidiary of Sanofi S.A. ("Sanofi") pursuant to which certain small molecule CNS and peripheral RIPK1 inhibitors contributed by Sanofi and by Denali will be developed and commercialized.
-The Sanofi Collaboration Agreement became effective in November 2018 when the HSR requirements were satisfied at which time Sanofi paid the Company an upfront payment of \$125.0 million.
+In October 2018, the Company entered into a Collaboration and License Agreement ("Sanofi Collaboration Agreement") with Genzyme Corporation, a wholly owned subsidiary of Sanofi S.A. ("Sanofi") pursuant to which certain small molecule CNS and peripheral receptor interacting serine/threonine protein kinase 1 ("RIPK1") inhibitors contributed by Sanofi and by Denali will be developed and commercialized.
+The Sanofi Collaboration Agreement became effective in November 2018 when the Hart-Scott-Rodino ("HSR") requirements were satisfied at which time Sanofi paid the Company an upfront payment of \$125.0 million.
 Under the Sanofi Collaboration Agreement, Denali is eligible to receive milestone payments from Sanofi up to approximately \$1.1 billion upon achievement of certain clinical, regulatory and sales milestone events.
-Such milestone payments include \$215.0 million in clinical milestone payments for CNS Products, as defined, that are developed and approved in the United States, by the European Medicines Agency ("EMA") and in Japan for three indications, including Alzheimer's disease.
-These milestones also include \$120.0 million in clinical milestone payments, \$175.0 million in regulatory milestone payments for Peripheral Products, as defined, that are developed and \$200.0 million in commercial milestone payments for Peripheral Products, as defined, that are developed and \$200.0 million in commercial milestone payments for Peripheral Products, as defined, that are developed in the United States, by the EMA and Japan for three indications.
+Such milestone payments include \$215.0 million in clinical milestone payments and \$385.0 million in regulatory milestone payments for CNS Products, as defined, that are developed and approved in the United States, by the European Medicines Agency ("EMA") and in Japan for three indications, including Alzheimer's disease.
+These milestones also include \$120.0 million in clinical milestone payments, \$175.0 million in regulatory milestone payments and \$200.0 million in commercial milestone payments for Peripheral Products, as defined, that are developed and approved in the United States, by the EMA and Japan for three indications.